php-flasher/php-flasher.github.io/docs/adapter/noty.md

 ---

 ## <i class="fa-duotone fa-list-radio"></i> Modifiers

+For more information on Noty options and usage, please refer to the original documentation at [https://ned.im/noty/](https://ned.im/noty/)

+---

 > The methods described in the **[Usage](/docs/usage/)** section can also be used with the `noty` adapter.